Is there any thing whereof it may be said,

 As leader of the country's humanists.

-Am I correct about it?"
+Am I correct about it?""Yes and no,"

 The Philosopher said.
 "Yes, I'm from Buffalo,